apple/swift-log/Sources/Logging/Docs.docc/UnderstandingLoggers.md

 ## Overview

 Create or retrieve a logger to get an instance for logging messages.
-Loggers have a level that you use when logging a message to indicate the message's importance.
+Log messages have a level that you use to indicate the message's importance.

 SwiftLog defines seven log levels, represented by ``Logger/Level``, ordered from least to most severe: